 - Sand Bags on Construction – The sandbags are located near construction and are perfect for camping against the T team.

 Inferno callouts are important since the map has so many different locations.
 The outside part itself is already big enough, but throw in also the apartments, and it can be difficult to wrap your head around everything, but if you keep these important map callouts in mind, you should have more success on Inferno.
+Remember, that if you want to show off your class in any Inferno matches, be sure to check out Skinsmonkey, where you can trade CS:GO skins at best prices, always!

 A true gaming enthusiast, especially Counter-Strike: Global Offensive and Rust.
 At SkinsMonkey, he is involved in creating game guides based on his own experience.